CHAPTER SIXTY-FIVE: NO OTHER CHOICE

 Two of the Khul--Omull--were standing guard, their gazes towards this part of the sewer though they had been turning back to look at what the others were doing.
 He had caught a glimpse of them too.
 The other five--several caterpillar-like Cetixes and a few more Omull--were fastening octagonal canisters to a wall that was covered in a glowing shield.
 There were various pipes coming out of the wall where liquid and debris from the Compound passed through the shield--it must work one-way--and join the sewer system.
 The octagonal canisters glowed a virulent green and though Davies did not know what compound was in them, he knew what they were.

 Davies grimaced.
 He had expected this, but he was feeling just how under equipped he was.
-If he had a grenade or two or ten he would have sent those rolling down the sewer towards the bugs and blown them into smithereens.
+If he had a grenade or two or ten he would have sent those rolling down the sewer towards the bugs and blow them into smithereens.
 It would have likely set off the other bombs, too, but that was fine.
 No other Khul were coming in this way.
 The others would take them out.
 But he had no grenades.
 He had a draagves and a rahir.

 But I bet if I hit their bombs with a few shots from the draagves that will set it off and maybe the others, too.
 Bug splat.